LipatJob/pokedex/README.md

 * Responsive User Interface Design
   * The website is usable on desktop and mobile phones

-## Help
+## Bugs and Suggestions
-Please feel free to create issues for any bugs or issues with the program.
+Please feel free to create issues for any bug reports or suggestions for the website.

 ## Author
 Job Lipat